ryancheung/PlatformUtil/README.md

 # PlatformUtil

-An netstandard2.0 library that provides the ability to detect current platform and runtime anywhere.
+An NET Standard 2.0 library that provides the ability to detect current platform and runtime anywhere.

 Sometimes you just want to add platform-specific code in an netstandard library.
 This is why this library comes out.